-8c: Storing Your Chromebook
+7c: Storing Your Chromebook

-- When students are not using their Chromebook, they are to store them in their locked locker. - Nothing is to be placed on top of the Chromebook when stored in the locker. - Students are required to take their Chromebooks home every day after school, regardless of whether or not they are needed for homework.
+- When students are not using their Chromebook, they are to store them in their locked locker. - Nothing is to be placed on top of the Chromebook when stored in the locker.

-8d: Chromebooks left in Unsupervised Areas
+7d: Chromebooks left in Unsupervised Areas